binury/better_webfishing_mod_template/README.md

 threw together for GDWeave, which has no actual patches being applied in the example and is entirely devoid of documentation.

+I know it's a bit sparse for now; I'll try to document this section more thoroughly in time!

 ## TokenBuilders, PatternFactories, and SnippetBuilders, Oh My!

 This project includes an abstraction layer for working with